-- Apr 05, 2019
+- Aug 05, 2022

 All student loans are not created equal!
-Many students (myself included!) assume that government/federal loans are more advantageous than any private loans.
+Many students (myself included!) assume that government/federal loans are more advantageous over any private loans.
 While this may be true for some loans, it is not always the case.
-In fact, some private loans will offer much lower interest rates (and even longer grace periods) than federal loans.
+In fact, some private loans will offer a much lower interest rate (and even longer grace periods) than federal loans.
 My medical school, for instance, offered a private alumni loan with a much longer grace period than federal loans.

-Many medical students start medical school with little or no financial savings or support.
-Unfortunately, this can mean having to use student loans to also help pay for living expenses.
-It is crucial to minimize living expenses (which will lessen student loan burden down the road!).
+Other than the pressure of how to retain information in medical school, many students start medical school with little or no financial savings or support.
+Unfortunately, this can mean having to use student loans to also help pay for living expense.
+It is crucial to minimize living expenses (which will lessen your student loan burden down the road!).

-3. Paying off Interest
+Paying off interest

 Every little bit counts!
-In medical school, if I had over-budgeted one semester or received money as a gift for the holidays, I would always try to put some towards paying off student loan interest.
+In medical school, if I had over-budgeted one semester or received money as a gift for the holidays, I would always try to put some toward paying off student loan interest.
 Although it might not seem like it, student loan interest adds up fast.
 Unfortunately, for many people, at the end of medical school the interest accumulated is capitalized and added to the principle (so going forward you essentially pay interest on interest!).

-5. Searching out Scholarships
+Searching out scholarships

 Support from friends/family

 Some students are fortunate that their families can finance all or part of their medical school tuition and/or help with living expenses.
 For most students whose families cannot provide substantial support, small amounts truly can help.
 For instance, my parents were able to help pay my cell phone bill while I was in medical school.
 Other parents help with car payments, health insurance, internet fees, Uworld subscriptions, USMLE fees, or car insurance.
 If parents or family ask about gifts for holidays or birthdays- these are great suggestions!

 Seeking out other potential sources of income

 Unfortunately, the vast majority of students will not have the time or ability to work outside of medical school.
-However, if you’re doing well in school and capable of balancing your studies, there are potential options for part time jobs.
-For instance, tutoring for a private tutoring company (such as Med School Tutors ðŸ˜Š ) is not only financially beneficial but also an enjoyable way to support/mentor others who may be struggling through medical school.
+However, if you’re doing well in school and capable of balancing your studies, there are potential options for part-time jobs.
+For instance, tutoring for a private tutoring company (such as Med School Tutors) is not only financially beneficial but also an enjoyable way to support/mentor others who may be struggling through medical school.

 It is without doubt that for the majority of students, medical school is an incredibly costly time.
 However, by living frugally, making smart financial choices, and following the above tips, one can minimize the medical school debt burden.